dylanrdrake/ez-menu/README.md

 - link on published menu to app page where user can enter phone number
 - Take a look a cron jobs and how they could be utilized

 2. What are people posting ticker

 3. Colorscheme:
     colorscheme: #11353B, #4ecdc4, #f7fff7, #ff6b6b, #ffe66d

-4. Cancel button on editor

-5. Add item button on editor
+4. Add item button on editor

-6. Delete item on editor
+5. Delete item on editor

-7. Delete menu button